Introduction

 Dylan Eastman

-Sprinkle On Flakes
+Step 16: Sprinkle on Flakes

 Try to spread the flakes as high and thin as possible for a light random pattern.
 The flakes not only add an attractive surface pattern but they also add some slip resistance to the floor.